 Try this: Get some moderate exercise every day, such as a brisk walk or lifting light weights.
-It will help you keep your weight steady.
+It will help with muscle strength and function.
 Check with your doctor to see how much activity is right for you.

-Eat lots of fruits, vegetables, and lean proteins such as fish.
+Eat lots of fruits, vegetables, and lean proteins such as fish and chicken.
 Stay away from sugar and foods that are high in saturated fat.
 And eat smaller portions.
 You probably don’t need as many calories as you once did.

 Your Sex Life Changes, Too

 During menopause, a woman’s vaginal tissues become drier, thinner, and less elastic.
 It might make sex less pleasurable.
-Her breasts lose muscle and might begin to sag.
+Breasts lose tissue and fat and can seem smaller and less full.

 Try this: Talk to your doctor.
 He can prescribe medications to ease physical symptoms or ramp up your desire for sex.